AntJanus/WebDevelopment.META/Book/3-Getting Employed/3-enterprise-vs-startup.md

 Outside of that, dresscodes are usually a given, and no crazy changes happen instantly.
 There's always a certain flow with work and getting anything done, whether it's a good flow or a bad one.
 And finally, there *is* a higher chance of working in a cubicle but most companies are starting to transition to an open space floor plan, whether you like it or not.

-### Pay and benefits
+####Pay and benefits

 Suffice to say, enterprise work has its benefits.
 One of them is pay.
 Pay, of course, is malleable but if you live outside of the Bay area (California/Sillicon Valley), chances are that startups in your area won't be funded with several million dollars to spend.
-Luckily, Enterprise software engineers can earn good cache and even transition into management along the route.
+Luckily, Enterprise software engineers can earn good cash and even transition into management along the route.
 The cool thing about enterprise is that there's a higher chance of "moving up" in that department.

 But back to money.
 Enterprise is known to be a better employer in terms of money.
 On top of that, they already have a payroll in place and a way to deal with taxes so that already eases any possible trouble.
 And then, you get benefits.

-Now, it may not mean much at first but having fully-paid healthcare can be a big deal.
+Now, it may not mean much at first but having fully-paid healthcare can be a big deal (especially now that it's legally mandated).
 A 401K can also not seem much but when you start thinking about retirement or even using your 401K to buy your first house, that can be a game changer.

+There's usually more time off available as well.

 Again, though, in my experience, overall, enterprise pays higher wages for senior developers than startups.
 However, and note this, they may not be as gracious toward junior-level employees so look out for that.

-## Startups
+###Startups

 A startup is usually a small company with 10 or less employees (though it can become larger as it matures).
 It may or may not be funded by an outside entity and it usually has one or more founders that will work alongside you.
 Unlike enterprise, startups have just entered the game which can be a positive or a negative.

-### Tech
+####Tech

 Startups are notorious for picking up the latest cutting edge technology.
 Mainly because that can be its edge over established competitors.
 A good example of that is old e-commerce websites that still require constant refreshing, several steps to complete a purchase, and slow response times while a startup trying to inch in on the field may feature a bolstering User Interface built on top of the latest javascript technology with a fast back-end to make sure every step of the way is as quick and seamless as possible.